What is the Migrant Education Program?

 What do I do if I know a family who may qualify?

 Refer them to us!
-Have the family complete the Migrant School Survey or call us at 207-624-6722.
-We speak Spanish and French and will use an interpreter line for any other language needs.
+Complete a referral form for them, have the family complete the MEP School Survey, call us at (207) 530-1807 or email Matthew.Flaherty@maine.gov.
+We speak English and Spanish will use an interpreter line for any other language needs.